Inference from Sampling with Response Probabilities Estimated via Calibration: Asymptotics I

-This means that $\widehat{Y}_{\widehat{p}}^{cal,S}$ is asymptotically equivalent to the full sample unknown Horvitz-Thompson estimator in this case.
-When calibrating at the sample level via Equation~\eqref{eqn:calS}, we assume a superpopulation model, that is $y_i$ is a linear combination of $\xb_i$.
-The resulting NWA estimator is such that the estimated response probabilities correct for the nonresponse error only. \end{remark}
+This means that $\widehat{Y}_{\widehat{p}}^{cal,U}$ is asymptotically equivalent to the unknown population total in that case.
+When calibrating at the population level via Equation~\eqref{eqn:calU}, we assume a superpopulation model, i.e., $y_i$ is a linear combination of $\xb_i$. \end{remark}